-In Wyoming, whenever rent is exchanged for inhabiting a property, then a lease agreement exists and it carries certain automatic rights and responsibilities.
+In Wyoming, whenever rent is exchanged for inhabiting a property, then a rental agreement exists and carries rights and responsibilities.
 Under Wyoming law, (Wyoming Statutes Tit.
 1 Ch.
-21 Article 12) renters have the right to a habitable dwelling and the right to not be discriminated against in housing.
+21 Article 12) renters have the right to a habitable dwelling and the right to not be discriminated against in housing opportunities.

-Landlords also have rights, such as the right to collect rent in a timely manner and the right to evict when a lease agreement has been violated.
+Landlords also have rights, such as the right to collect rent in a timely manner and the right to evict when there has been a violation in the lease agreement.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlords in Wyoming have a responsibility to keep rental units in a safe and habitable condition, and to make requested repairs in a “reasonable” amount of time, though “reasonable” is not further defined by the law.
 However, Wyoming tenants are not allowed to pursue any forms of alternative action.